JoeyHendricks/STATS-PAL/README.md

 ## Start using the raw format of your performance test results

 The calculations behind this project rely heavily on having every single measurement from your performance test available.
+This is commonly known as [raw data](https://en.wikipedia.org/wiki/Raw_data).

+> It could be that you are unfamiliar with this term within the performance testing context.
+> I would recommend you to read through some of my mentor [Stijn Schepers](https://www.linkedin.com/in/stijnschepers/) excellent Linkedin
+> [articles](https://www.linkedin.com/pulse/performance-testing-act-like-detective-use-raw-data-stijn-schepers/) that cover this topic in great detail.

-This is commonly known as [raw data](https://en.wikipedia.org/wiki/Raw_data) why this raw format is so powerful can be best seen in the animation below.
+Why this raw format is so powerful can be best seen in the graph animation below.

 <!-- Raw Data Vs Averages animation -->
 <p align="center">
   <img src="https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/images/averages-vs-raw-data.gif?raw=true"/>
 </p>

-> It could be that you are unfamiliar with this term within the performance testing context.
-> I would recommend you to read through some of my mentor [Stijn Schepers](https://www.linkedin.com/in/stijnschepers/) excellent Linkedin
-> [articles](https://www.linkedin.com/pulse/performance-testing-act-like-detective-use-raw-data-stijn-schepers/) that cover this topic in great detail.
+The first view that is shown in the animation is the average response time over a time axis.
+In this view, we can see that the response time patterns of the system are relatively stable, but once the overlay switches to the raw data scatter plot.
+We can see a completely different picture of a system that is not quite as stable as the average line graph would have us believe.

+As can be seen in this example is that the aggregation of data hides the actual performance of our system under test and gives us a false understanding of whatever is going on.

 ___
 <!-- FOOTER -->